conan-io/docs/tutorial/consuming_packages/getting_started/different_configurations.rst

     $ conan install . --build=missing --profile=default

-You can store different profiles and use them to build for differente setings.
+You can store different profiles and use them to build for different settings.
 For example, to use a ``build_type=Debug``, or adding a ``tool_requires`` to all the packages you build with that profile.